Goodnight Moon: Other editions

 In 2008, Thacher Hurd used his father's artwork from Goodnight Moon to produce Goodnight Moon 123: A Counting Book.
 In 2010, HarperCollins used artwork from the book to produce Goodnight Moon's ABC: An Alphabet Book.

-In 2015, Loud Crow Interactive Inc. released a Goodnight Moon interactive app.
+In 2012, Loud Crow Interactive Inc. released a Goodnight Moon interactive app.

 Synopsis

-The text is a rhyming poem, describing an anthropomorphic bunny's bedtime ritual of saying "good night" to various inanimate and living objects in the bunny's bedroom: a red balloon, a pair of socks, the bunny's dollhouse, a bowl of mush, an old woman (an older female anthropomorphic rabbit) who apparently says "hush", the moon outside the window, and two kittens, among others; despite the kittens, a mouse is present in each spread.
-The book begins at 7:00 PM, and ends at 8:10 PM, with each spread being spaced 10 minutes apart, as measured by the two clocks in the room, and reflected (improbably) in the rising moon.
+The text is a rhyming poem, describing an anthropomorphic rabbit's bedtime ritual of saying "good night" to various inanimate and living objects in the rabbit's bedroom; a red balloon, a pair of socks, the rabbit's dollhouse, a bowl of mush, an old woman (an older female anthropomorphic rabbit) who apparently says "hush", the Moon outside the window, and two kittens, among others; despite the kittens, a mouse is present in each spread.
+The book begins at 7:00 PM, and ends at 8:10 PM, with each spread being spaced 10 minutes apart, as measured by the two clocks in the room and reflected (improbably) in the rising Moon.
 The illustrations alternate between 2-page black-and-white spreads of objects and 2-page color spreads of the room, like the other books in the series (a common cost-saving technique at the time).